jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

     (i) been authorised again; or
     (ii) been registered as a teacher; or
   (d) any person whose limited authority to teach is suspended under section 139AW(1)﻿(d).
-(2) No employer shall continue to employ in any teaching position any person who holds neither a practising certificate nor an authorisation, if that person is not under the general supervision of a person who holds a practising certificate.
+(2) No employer, other than a sponsor, shall continue to employ in any teaching position any person who holds neither a practising certificate nor an authorisation, if that person is not under the general supervision of a person who holds a practising certificate.
-(3) No employer shall in any calendar year continue to employ in any teaching position any person who holds neither a practising certificate nor an authorisation, if the sum of—is not less than the period specified in subsection (4).
+(3) No employer, other than a sponsor, shall in any calendar year continue to employ in any teaching position any person who holds neither a practising certificate nor an authorisation, if the sum of—is not less than the period specified in subsection (4).
   (a) the period or periods for which that person has already during that year been employed by the employer in a teaching position or positions; and
   (b) any period or periods (of which the employer is aware) for which that person has already during that year been employed by any other employer in a teaching position or positions; and
   (c) any period or periods (of which the employer is aware) for which that person has during that year been employed as a teacher by the employer at an early childhood education and care service,—